RobertBergman/screenrecord/memory-bank/activeContext.md

 - Avoiding component creation inside render functions
 - Implementing proper cleanup in useEffect hooks to prevent memory leaks
 - Using component composition instead of inheritance for reusable UI elements
+- Using transient props (`$` prefix) with styled-components to prevent DOM attribute warnings

 ### TypeScript Implementation
 - Using explicit return types for all functions